|North Bay Battalion|

 Hockey teams are formed by sponsors that raise money to play in the Challenge.
 All proceeds from the Challenge directly support operations of the Seattle Ronald McDonald House, which provides a “home-away-from-home” for children and their families receiving medical treatment at Seattle’s Children’s Hospital, making each day a little easier.
 In fact, last year the Seattle Ronald McDonald House provided accommodations for 700 families.

-There were seven games played during the Challenge on Saturday.
-The first five games Saturday were played by 10 teams from various groups at Microsoft.
-The T-Birds vs. Everett Silvertips game followed the five Challenge games on Saturday and the event was capped off by the Celebrity All-Star Game.
+There are seven games played during the Challenge on Saturday.
+The first five games Saturday are played by 10 teams from various groups at Microsoft.
+The T-Birds vs. Kamloops Blazers game followed the five Challenge games on Saturday and the event is capped off by the Celebrity All-Star Game.

 “We are so thankful to all of the teams for their participation and earnest efforts to raise money and awareness for RMHC,” said Dianna Finnerty, Executive Director of RMHC.
 “The enthusiasm of the players, and our partners the Seattle Thunderbirds, is what has sustained this event for 15 years.
 We are happy to be celebrating the 15 year milestone and look forward to 15 more.”